 While we found IBD-related gene modules and the TFs driving their expression, the genetic drivers of the diversity of gut inflammatory responses observed across the BXDs remained elusive.
 To find candidate genes causing gut inflammation upon HFD, we then performed Module QTL (ModQTL) analysis and allocated a suggestive ModQTL that may be controlling one of IBD-related module (HFD_M28) under HFD.
 Importantly, through our prioritization scheme for the genes under the ModQTL, we identify two plausible candidates, Epha6 and Muc4, that have high-impact variants in the BXDs, are related to inflammation, and harbor variants in humans that are associated with IBD based on UKBB GWAS result.
-In fact, Muc4 knock-out mice have been shown to be more resistant to DSS-induced UC through upregulating the expression of Muc2 (mucin secretion) and Muc3 (transmembrane mucin) (Das et al., 2016).
+Mendelian randomization analysis suggests that higher expression of MUC4 in the sigmoid colon may increase the risk of IBD.
+Furthermore, Muc4 knock-out mice have been shown to be more resistant to DSS-induced UC through upregulating the expression of Muc2 (mucin secretion) and Muc3 (transmembrane mucin) (Das et al., 2016).
 A GWAS study also indicated that mutations in EPHA6 increase risk for CRC (Guda et al., 2015), but its potential association with IBD is a new finding.
 Therefore, these results point to important potential roles of Muc4 and Epha6 in gut chronic inflammation leading to inflammatory gut disorders.

 Although studies in the BXD cohort are limited to variants present in the parental strains, C57BL/6J and DBA/2J, our analysis nevertheless shows how genetic diversity in this population allows us to detect the genetic modulators of chronic intestinal inflammation, that are more difficult to identify in widely used IBD mouse models on a single genetic background.
 In support of the generalizability of our data, the identified candidate genes in our mouse models were also associated to human UC, demonstrating that chronic inflammation induced upon HFD feeding may indeed be a prelude to human UC.